NirmalyaBrahma/nbrahma/docs/PtoP/index.md

 ## Step 3: From Pendulums to Dark Matter

 Here’s the exciting part.
-Some dark matter candidates—such as **axions** and **dark photons**—can couple to light (ordinary photons).
+Some dark matter candidates (such as **axions** and **dark photons**) can couple to light (ordinary photons).

 Think of it this way:
 - Oscillations of **pendulum 1** → **ordinary photons**
 - Oscillations of **pendulum 2** → **dark matter particles**

 In vacuum, photons are massless, zipping along at the speed of light with refractive index $n = 1$.
-But in a medium, photons acquire an **effective mass**—equivalent to the refractive index shifting away from 1.
+But in a medium, photons acquire an **effective mass**, equivalent to the refractive index shifting away from 1.
 As the photon moves through regions where the medium’s properties (density, temperature, etc.) vary, this effective mass evolves, just like $\omega_1(t)$ evolved with the changing pendulum length.

 At the special point when the photon’s effective mass matches the mass of the dark matter particle—

 $$m_\gamma(t) = m_\text{DM},$$

-—energy transfers **resonantly** between photons and dark matter and *voila* you have created **dark matter out of light!**
+energy transfers **resonantly** between photons and dark matter and *voila* you have created **dark matter out of light!**
 You can carry out the exact same logic with

 - Oscillations of **pendulum 2** → **ordinary photons**